retrohacker/peerweb.js/README.md

 ```
 ## Contribute

 Feel free to create pull request and issues with bugs or feature request.
-There are tons of features planned as render index faster, do not redownload files... etc.
+There are tons of features planned as render index faster, do not redownload files, get magnet link from files... etc.